Anushkavashishtha/fire-detection/README.md

 ### 📹 Real-Time Webcam Detection
 ![Webcam Prediction](assests/image3.png)

-#🧠 Model Training
 ## Model Treaining
 The model is trained using a custom CNN architecture on a public Fire vs. Normal image dataset from Kaggle.

-#🔍 Dataset Used:
 ## Dataset used:
 🔥 Fire Dataset on Kaggle

-#Classes:
 ## Classes
  fire
  normal
  Images are resized to 224x224 and normalized before training.
 The model is saved as fire_cnn.pth.

-#🔧 CNN Model Architecture
 ## CNN Model Architecture
-text
-Copy
-Edit
 Conv2D (3 → 16) + ReLU → MaxPool
 Conv2D (16 → 32) + ReLU → MaxPool
 Conv2D (32 → 64) + ReLU → MaxPool